- Legal Responsibility

 Bullying is a type of behaviour which needs to be defined by the impact on the victim rather than the intention of the perpetrator.

-Any child may be bullied, but bullying often occurs if a child has been identified in some ways as vulnerable, different or inclined to spend more time on his or her own.
+Any child may be a target of bullying but it often occurs if a child has been identified in some way as vulnerable or different.

 Children living away from home are particularly vulnerable to bullying and abuse by their peers.